brendanconnolly/BlogPosts/castExperience-Testopsies.md

 ![Group Working with Michael Bolton](http://www.brendanconnolly.net/wp-content/uploads/2016/08/cast2016TestopsyGroup.jpeg)

 I was surprised to find that recording testing sessions was not an entirely uncommon practice amongst the group.
 Observation and recording leads to the question of narration / transcription.
 As you might expect, just viewing a testers actions does not capture with fidelity all that is going on.

+You can see the video of one of the testing sessions in [Neil Studd's blog post](http://neilstudd.ghost.io/2016/08/09/cast-2016-monday-lean-coffee-tutorials/) on the tutorial.
+He also describes the CHRISTMAS heuristic in this session that he created during the tutorial it's definately worth the read.

 #### Verbalization

-I'm pretty sure most testing would look very random --> is this why others stuggle to understand its value
+Not surprisingly, the people doing the testing began to describe what they were doing and thinking to the observers.
+Speaking as an observer, I'm pretty sure most testing would look very random and possibly incoherent without something explaining the testers intent along the way.
+This made me wonder if this is why non-testers may struggle to understand its complexity and value since intent is not always clear from observation.

+I found the benefit of talking out my testing to another person helped me stay focused.
+It also helped my own personal test note taking by giving context for what information should be relayed.
+Too much explanation breaks the testing flow, but when the mix is right the slight interruptions gave me time to process what I was seeing and minimize the drift from charter.
+Michael Bolton referred to this as **The Pause**, it gave me just enough time to acknowledge something, a bug, a potential new charter and then comfortably move forward while staying on mission.

 #### Coverage